CS257-S25/team-project-b/Contract.md

 Fenan: One of my strengths is a good time management.
 I'm also flexible and willing to step in to fill any gaps as needed.

 Owen: The stengths I bring to the table are my planning and debugging skills.
 I will help make sure the team is on track and know when delliervables and smaller tasks are going to get done.
 In addition, I will proof read code/text to make sure it flows smoothly and catch any errors.

+# Capatilizing on Strengths
+Assigning Roles for our team makes sense as Daniel and Anthony will be able to get work out.
+The gaps in the work Fenan can sub-in to help out in any task.
+Finally, Owen can double-check/debug code and other tasks along with helping with the start.
+Owen will also assist in planning and of course doing tasks for the first time where needed.
 # Rules
 We believe that our work must embody each member's individual effort and ideas.
 #### Meetings